codaglobal/vscode-cloudslang/README.md

 2. Download and install the CloudSlang language package.
    * From the VSCode UI: Go to the **Install Extension** pane and search for 'cloudslang'
 3. Restart VSCode.
-4. Files saved with the **.sl** extension will be recognized within Atom as CloudSlang files.
+4. Files saved with the **.sl** extension will be recognized within Visual Studio as CloudSlang files.